scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerOnAKS.md

 ### Requirements

-* You must create a virtual network with a subnet for bastion.
+* You must create a virtual network with a subnet for the bastion.
 * You must create 2 subnets for AKS.

 ### Recommendations